On this page:

 - There are no spatial data for the receiving watershed.

 - The Loading Tool uses names from the USGS Geographic Names Information System (GNIS).
-The GNIS is closely integrated with the National Hydrography Dataset (NHD), which makes these data more useful for plotting on maps and for watershed modeling and other research.
+The GNIS is closely integrated with the Watershed Boundary Dataset (WBD), which makes these data more useful for plotting on maps and for watershed modeling and other research.
 Not all water bodies receiving wastewater discharges have names in the GNIS and the not all names in the GNIS match the names that facilities provide in their NPDES permit application.

 - See Watershed Data for further information about how the Loading Tool matches DMR facilities to receiving watersheds.

 - DMR data may be entered into the ICIS-NPDES database manually, which can lead to data-entry errors.
 The database supporting this online tool uses data extracts from ICIS-NPDES with regular error correction updates from EPA's Integrated Error Correction Process.
 The Integrated Error Correction Process allows EPA to track and incorporate into the Loading Tool database error corrections submitted by the public.
 EPA also works with states to identify any error corrections that they make to their data outside of the Integrated Error Correction Process.

 - Some facilities have intermittent discharges and may have one or more outfalls that don't discharge for one or more months.
 ICIS-NPDES has ways of identifying when there is no discharge at a particular outfall for an entire monitoring period.
 In such cases, the Loading Tool does not calculate pollutant loads for these outfalls during these monitoring periods.